Whether B2B or B2C marketing, reviews are all around you.

 Consumer Reviews and B2B Purchase Intent

 Takeaway #1 - While trusted product reviews drive B2B purchase intent, many B2B marketers do not use them.

 Consumer reviews increase purchase intent among B2B buyers.

 When asked “Are you more likely to purchase a product or service if you have been able to read a trusted review about it?”
 92.4% of respondents answered yes, with 5.5% answering “don’t know/not sure,” and only 2.1% answering no.

-However, only 43.2% of B2B marketers, or approximately two out of five, are currently using reviews of their company in their marketing strategy.
+However, only one out of five B2B companies are currently using reviews of their company in their marketing strategy.

 In addition, of the companies not utilizing website reviews, only 19.9%, or one in five companies, are considering adding them into their marketing mix.

 TIP: Are you a B2B software or service provider?

 Consumer Reviews Have an Impact in B2B Marketing